 Oregairu is an anime with undertones, hidden messages that go deep, and complex characters.
 You can tell an effort was made to create and write each character.

-Each episode and the story being told is with quality in mind.
+Each episode and the story being told are with quality in mind.

 The plot itself isn’t simplistic but the running theme of Oregairu is about friendship, society, and everything that falls in between.

-Orange doesn’t get a lot of shout outs, mostly because it’s not a popular or mainstream romance/Shoujo.
-But the meaningful plot and story helps it stand out from an average school series.
+Orange doesn’t get a lot of shout-outs, mostly because it’s not a popular or mainstream

 The main character is depressed and has suicidal thoughts.
 And he keeps pushing away his friends because of the depressed state he’s in.